skeeto/skeeto.github.com/_posts/2016-01-31-Small-Freestanding-Windows-Executables.markdown

 From here you could create a GUI by linking against `user32.dll` and `gdi32.dll` (both also part of Win32) and calling the appropriate functions.
-I already [ported my OpenGL demo][opengl] to a "freestanding" .exe, dropping GLFW and directly using Win32 and WGL.
+I already [ported my OpenGL demo][opengl] to a freestanding .exe, dropping GLFW and directly using Win32 and WGL.
 It's much less portable, but the final .exe is only 4kB, down from the original 104kB (static linking against GLFW).

 I may go this route for [the upcoming 7DRL 2016][7drl] in March.